cobwebch/external_import/Documentation/User/Overview/Index.rst

 has completed.
 The following steps will not be executed unless specifically designed to do so (this is indicated in the list below).

-This chapter gives an overview of what each step does:
+The following is an overview of what each step does:

 .. php:namespace:: Cobweb\ExternalImport\Step